nicklockwood/SwiftFormat/Rules.md

 ## strongifiedSelf

 Standardize on using self when strongifying self.
-Will also remove backticks around `self` in Optional unwrap expressions.
+Remove backticks around `self`

 Option | Description
 --- | ---
-`--strongselfids` | Comma-delimited list of disallowed identifiers that should be replaced with self
+`--strongselfids` | Comma-delimited list of ids that should be replaced with self

 <details>
 <summary>Examples</summary>